drhsqlite/fossil-mirror/www/env-opts.md

 ### Configuration Directory (often the Home Directory)

-Fossil keeps some information interesting to each user in the user's configuration file directory.
-This includes the global settings and the list of repositories and checkouts used by `fossil all`.
-On many, but not all, systems the configuration file directory is the home directory
+Fossil keeps some information pertinent to each user in the user's [configuration database file][configdb].

-The user's configuration file directory is specified by the first environment variable found in the environment from the list `FOSSIL_HOME`, `LOCALAPPDATA` (Windows), `APPDATA` (Windows), `HOMEDRIVE` and `HOMEPATH` (Windows, used together), `XDG_CONFIG_HOME` (unix), and `HOME`.
+The configuration database file includes the global settings and the list of repositories and checkouts used by `fossil all`.

-SQLite has its own notion of the user's configuration file directory, which is only exposed if the interactive SQL shell is run with the "fossil sqlite3" command.
-Being a separate library, SQLite uses many of the same variables to find the home directory, but uses them in a different order, and does not use the `FOSSIL_HOME` nor `XDG_CONFIG_HOME` variables.
+On Unix systems, the configuration database is called by one of the following names (in order):

+  * `$FOSSIL_HOME/.fossil`
+  * `$XDG_CONFIG_HOME/fossil.db`
+  * `$HOME/.fossil`

+The name used is the first in the above list for which the corresponding environment varible is defined.
+On most systems, the third name is the one that is used.

+On Windows, the configuration database is called one of these (in order)

+  *  `%FOSSIL_HOME%/_fossil`
+  *  `%LOCALAPPDATA%/_fossil`
+  *  `%APPDATA%/_fossil`
+  *  `%USERPROFILES%/_fossil`
+  *  `%HOMEDRIVE%%HOMEPATH%/_fossil`

+As before, the first case in when the corresponding environment variables exist is the one used.
+This is ususally the second case.
+Note that the `FOSSIL_HOME` environment variable can always be set to determine the location of the configuration database.
+Note also that the configuration database file itself is called `.fossil` or `fossil.db` on unix but `_fossil` on windows.

+You can run the "[fossil info](/help?cmd=info)" command from an open check-out to see the location of the configuration database.

 ### SQLite VFS to use